 4. Network Maintenance and Management

 4.1 As part of the WAN Application, Participant has provided ERCOT contact information for network maintenance and management.
-Participant may change such contact information by submitting a Notice of Change of Information (NCI)(Section 23, Form E) to ERCOT, and referring specifically to this Agreement.
+Participant may change such contact information via the MIS Certified Area by submitting the applicable information reflected in the Notice of Change of Information (NCI)(Section 23, Form E) to ERCOT, and referring specifically to this Agreement.

 4.2 Participant will not use any service provided under this Agreement in a manner that impairs the quality of service to other WAN users.
 Participant shall cooperate with ERCOT in the testing of interconnection to the WAN and in the prevention or correction of disruption or loss of service over the WAN.